glouppe/info8006-introduction-to-ai/lecture0.md

 ]
 ]

-Therefore, it may not be possible to implement a fully functioning computer model of the human mind without background knowledge of some sort.
+For this reason, it may not be possible to implement a fully functioning computer model of the human mind without background knowledge of some sort.

 ???

+A baby hears too few sentences to deduce the grammar of English before he speaks correctly.

 This is a huge technical **obstacle**, as accessing this knowledge would require reverse-engineering the brain.